-The Certified Computer Examiner (CCE) comes from the International Society of Forensic Computer Examiners, aka ISFCE.
-It is well-recognized in the industry and in the law enforcement community as a leading credential for computer forensics professionals.
+The Certified Computer Examiner (CCE) comes from the International Society of Forensic Computer Examiners, also known as ISFCE.
+It is well recognized in the industry and in the law enforcement community as a leading credential for computer forensics professionals.

-Private-sector holders usually include security officers and managers, IT administrators or managers, security or forensics consultants, systems and data security analysts and investigators, and even some lawyers and HR managers.
-Law enforcement holders usually serve as forensic investigators, analysts, or technicians, and conduct official investigations to research or prosecute computer crimes.
+Private-sector holders usually include security officers and managers, IT administrators or managers, security or forensics consultants, systems and data security analysts and investigators, and even some lawyers and human resources managers.
+Law enforcement holders usually serve as forensic investigators, analysts or technicians and conduct official investigations to research or prosecute computer crimes.

 |Prerequisites & Required Courses||One of the following is required:|

 Note: Candidates cannot have a criminal record.

-$395 USD for both exams in the USA; prices vary by location elsewhere|
+|Cost per Exam||$395 for both exams in the USA; prices vary by location elsewhere|